coinyx/coinyx/README.md

 ﻿# techtrust0x0
-Full-stack blockchain developer with over 7 years of professional experience.<br/>
+Full-stack developer with over 6 years of professional experience.<br/>

 Providing customers with a high-quality product is my commitment, as your success is intertwined with mine.
 Continuously seeking new challenges and opportunities<br/>